WallarooLabs/wally/book/go/api/writing-your-own-stateful-application.md

 ### State and StateBuilder

 We are going to partition by letter.
+Since we know the full set of keys in advance, it's a good idea to create them up front.
+If the application dynamically creates the keys instead, there will be a slight, but necessary, performance hit.
 We'll have a separate state object for every letter.

 ```go
 type RunningVoteTotal struct {